Smoky Mountain Spring Ephemerals

 Some helpful tools to consider for wildflower photography are a field guide to identify flowers, a lens that allows sufficient closeness to the subject, a tripod, and a reflector (to add light and block wind).
 Time of day, lighting, and weather conditions will impact wildflower photography.
 Too early in the morning and plants may not be open yet, but harsh lighting should be avoided.
 Overcast days are a good time to photograph flowers, because it provides for even lighting.
 For identification purposes, be sure to photograph the flower and the foliage.
 A good practice is to photograph the entire plant, close-ups of the blooms, and close-ups of the foliage.
 Working as a team or in a group is also beneficial for wildflower photography.
 Having an extra pair of hands to hold a reflector and extra eyes looking for an elusive subject can greatly enhance the experience.

-To experience first-hand the wonders of spring ephemerals, join us this March for our Spring Wildflower Workshop .
+To experience first-hand the wonders of spring ephemerals, join us for our Spring Wildflower Workshop .
 Our limited group size allows hands-on guidance and technique instruction as we capture some of the amazing flowers in the Smokies.

 REFERENCES: